Vila do Bispo: Menhirs

-The municipality of Vila do Bispo has the most important concentration of menhirs in the entire Algarve.
-With a known number of around 300 exemplars.
+The municipality of Vila do Bispo has the most important concentration of menhirs in the entire Algarve, with a known number of around 300 examples.
 They are mostly made of white limestone, whose brightness makes them an element that stands out in the landscape, and three examples in sandstone are also known in the municipality.
 With sub-cylindrical, sub-conical, stellar or simple erect stones, the vast majority of menhirs are decorated.
+They include the Menhirs of Padrão, the Menhirs of Milrei and the Menhir of Aspradantes.

 The most common decorations in the menhirs of the municipality of Vila do Bispo are: